typebytes/angular-checklist/content/rxjs/takeuntil-operator.md

 subscription.unsubscribe();
 ```

 But if we have multiple subscriptions, we need to manage all of them.
-We could do this in an array but this gets extremely verbose and easily out of hand.
+We could do this in an array but this gets extremely verbose.
 We want to avoid having to do this imperatively.

 # Solution